ISO 5060: The New International Standard for Translation Quality Evaluation

 Is ISO 5060 certification available?

 As of 2025, ISO 5060 itself doesn't have a certification program like ISO 17100.
-However, organizations can document their ISO 5060 compliance and include it in quality management systems.
+Organizations can document their ISO 5060 compliance and include it in quality management systems.
 Some certification bodies may develop ISO 5060-aligned evaluator certification programs in the future.

 What's the minimum score to pass ISO 5060 evaluation?

-ISO 5060 doesn't mandate a specific passing score—that's determined by your organization based on content type and risk.
+ISO 5060 doesn't mandate a specific passing score — that's up to your organization based on content type and risk.
 Common thresholds are 98+ for critical content (legal, medical), 95+ for standard business content, and 90+ for low-risk internal content.
 The standard provides guidance on setting appropriate thresholds.

 Can AI tools be used for ISO 5060 evaluation?

 Yes, AI tools can assist with ISO 5060 evaluation, particularly for initial screening and scale.
-However, the standard emphasizes qualified human evaluators for final quality decisions, especially for critical content.
-A hybrid approach—AI-assisted evaluation with human oversight—is the 2025 best practice that maintains compliance while improving efficiency.
+The standard emphasizes qualified human evaluators for final quality decisions, especially for critical content.
+A hybrid approach — AI-assisted evaluation with human oversight — is the 2025 best practice that maintains compliance while improving efficiency.

-The key is to approach implementation practically: start with your highest-priority content, train your team on the fundamentals, and gradually expand coverage.
-Combined with AI-powered tools, ISO 5060-compliant evaluation can be both rigorous and efficient.
+The practical advice: start with your highest-priority content, train your team on the fundamentals, and gradually expand coverage.
+Don't try to boil the ocean on day one.

 Ready to implement ISO 5060-compliant quality evaluation?
 Try KTTC for AI-powered LQA with MQM-based error categorization and automated quality scoring.